parmstro/sat_dev_builder/README.md

 - many of the other satellite configurations are designed to give you a running satellite environment with a solid starting point for an SOE

 Please open issues if you want to request something or find a bug.

+### Run the playbook to install and configure a Satellite Server

+The following will work for a baremetal deployment (pre-provisioned host) or vmware deployment.

+ansible-playbook -i inventory sat/main.yml -e "rhisbuilder_bootstrap_target='vmware'"